Vaish75/Vaish75/README.md

 ---

-# 🌟 **About Me**
+#  **About Me**
-I’m **Vaishnavi Sandrapalli**, a passionate **Data Science student** who enjoys transforming complex data into clear, actionable insights.
-My work focuses on **Machine Learning, Real-Time Analytics, AI-driven systems, and problem-solving that helps people in the real world.**

-I believe in building projects that are:
-- ✨ **Meaningful** — solving problems that matter
-- 🔥 **Insightful** — combining analytics + creativity
-- 🚀 **Scalable** — built with a product mindset

-Every day is another opportunity to learn, build, break, improve — and grow.
+I’m a B.Tech CSE Data Science student driven by curiosity and a passion for building AI-powered, data-driven solutions.
+I enjoy creating dashboards, analytics systems, and ML applications that are simple, clean, and impactful.

+As a focused team leader, I give 100% to every project and always meet deadlines.
+I aim to grow as a Data Analyst and ML Engineer.
+One thing that defines me: once I lock in and focus, I will get it done — no matter what.

 ---